wangyu16/macroarchilab/_posts/2019-08-07-ATRP-kinetic-simulator.md

 #
 subheadline: "ATRP Kinetic Simulator"
 title: "Jupyter Notebook ATRP Kinetic Simulator Moments"
 teaser: "This program runs in Jupyter notebook, provides fast kinetic simulation for conventional radical polymerization and different types of ATRP.
-The output includes concentration changes of all species and the molecular weight distribution."
+The output includes concentration changes of all species and the weight & number average molecular weights."
 categories:
   - simulation
 tags: